FP-22-23/java-term-project-elenallebrez/README.md

 The dataset can be obtained form this URL: https://www.kaggle.com/datasets/sarmadriaz/a-new-era-of-data-analysis-in-baseball.
 However, it has been modified to fit the conditions of the term project.
 The columns are the follwings:
 - type:
-- date:
+- date: The date when the match has taken place
-- speed:
+- speed: the speed of the home run
-- player:
+- player: name of the player who throw the ball
-- event:
+- event: how the thorwn counts
-- description:
+- description: describing more detailed the event
-- zone:
+- zone: the zone where has the ball fall
-- p_throws:
+- p_throws: the hand which is used to throw the ball, it can be right or left
-- home_team:
+- home_team: the name of the local team
-- away_team:
+- away_team: the name of the away team

 ## Implemented types
 - type: Types